-The bluapple teaching artists are experienced poets that partner with teachers in the bluapple poetry network to help students develop their skills in writing, story-telling and performing.
-These artists visit the schools weekly.
-They also play a large role in facilitating annual events such as the Poetry and Leadership Conference and Louder Than A Bomb Florida.
+The bluapple Teaching Artists are experienced poets that partner with teachers in the bluapple Poetry Network to help students develop their skills in writing, story-telling, and performing through weekly school visits.
+They also play a large role in facilitating annual events such as the Poetry and Leadership Conference and Louder Than A Bomb Florida Festival.

-Working closely with these students, the teaching artists develop relationships with the poets of the bluapple network in order to develop a mentorship.
+Working closely with these students, the teaching artists mentor and develop relationships with the poets in the network.
 To find out more about teaching artists, or how to become one, contact firstname.lastname@example.org.

 Louder Than A Bomb Florida:

-Inspired by the Chicago poetry festival created by Kevin Coval and Anna West, Louder Than A Bomb Florida works to build upon the impact of the bluapple network with a thirteen day festival that facilitates poetry slams between schools from Homestead to Port St. Lucie.
-Dubbed the Super Bowl of poetry, LTABFLA is designed to empower young poets through the art of telling their story.
-With multiple slams and community events students are able to connect with other poets within and out of the network.
+Inspired by the Chicago poetry festival created by Kevin Coval and Anna West, Louder Than A Bomb Florida works to build upon the impact of the bluapple network with a thirteen-day festival that facilitates poetry slams between schools as from Homestead to Port St. Lucie.
+Dubbed the Super Bowl of poetry, LTABFLA is designed to empower young poets through the art of spoken word performance.
+With multiple slams and community events, students are able to connect with other poets both in and out of the network.

 Although individual and team winners are named yearly, participants are always reminded of the legendary LTAB mantra: the point is not the points, the point is the poetry.
 To learn more about Louder Than A Bomb Florida, click here.